origin-energy/java-snapshot-testing/README.md

 **Want a better way?**
 Then java-snapshot-testing might just be what you are looking for!

-## Jest Snapshot Testing for the JVM
-The aim of this project is to port Jest Snapshot testing for jvm projects.

 ## Advantages of Snapshot Testing
 It's useful for deterministic tests.
 That is, running the same tests multiple times on a component that hasn't changed should produce the same results every time.
 You're responsible for making sure your generated snapshots do not include